Lean-tos for the Hunter – WestWilderness are included in this description.

 There are nohere and it is hard to find a place to pitch a tent given the notch’s width and any potential distance to the trail (150-foot rule).

 Even though there is water in the area, there may be no water at the lean-to itself.
-So, fill up lower down if you need water while hiking in.
+So, fill up lower down if you need water.

 This can be a base for bushwhacking Southwest Hunter Mountain via its west ridge.